English Football is At Top Form-Will We See Another English Ballon d'Or Winners

-England’s international success during the European Championships last year, and the success of English clubs in the Champions League, has raised hopes that the Ballon d’Or may go to a British recipient this year.
+England’s international success during the European Championships over the recent years, and the success of English clubs in the Champions League, is constantly raising hopes that we will see one more player added to the prestigious list of English Ballon d’Or Winners.

-In recent years, except for Luka Modric’s win in 2018, the Golden Ball has been circulated between Lionel Messi and Cristiano Ronaldo; however, that duopoly is likely to end this year with changes made to judging rules.
+In recent years, except for Luka Modric’s win in 2018 and Karim Benzema, the Golden Ball has been circulated between Lionel Messi and Cristiano Ronaldo; however, that duopoly is likely to end this year with changes made to judging rules.

 Have there been any previous British winners of the Ballon d’Or?